SimonGrad/JavaMixins/README.md

 Did you had ever the problem having a growing interface which implementation class is getting larger and larger?
 I had it in many of my projects and one solution which does not require complicated patterns is using mixins.
-They are easy to use proxy which can generate virtual class from single instances.
+They are easy to use proxy which can mix virtual class from single instances into new instances.

-You have to refactor your OriginalInterface this way:
+You have to refactor your original interface this way:

 1. Split your OriginalInterface into several single interfaces (InterfaceOne, InterfaceTwo, ...)
 2. Create an implementation for each single interface (ClassOne, ClassTwo, ...)